Published by Carl Hedinger. Last Updated on February 27, 2024.

 - While World War I was breaking out in Europe, Fayetteville was the site of a happier historic moment.
 Babe Ruth hit his first professional home run here in 1914.

-- The biggest development in the area happened near the end of World War I. The US Army established Camp Bragg, which housed Pope Field’s artillery and planes.
+- The biggest development in the area happened near the end of World War I. The United States Army established Camp Bragg (now Fort Liberty), which housed Pope Field’s artillery and planes.
 It would eventually earn a new designation as Fort Bragg.

-- During World War II, Fort Bragg was called upon to become the largest Army training site.
+- During World War II, Fort Liberty was called upon to become the largest Army training site.

-- Bragg’s importance during WWII and the Korean and Vietnam wars led to a huge boom in Fayetteville’s population.
+- Liberty’s importance during WWII and the Korean and Vietnam wars led to a huge boom in Fayetteville’s population.

 - As a result, multiple industries have come to the area, making Cumberland County an important hub of commerce.